The coroner holds an inquest if a death has been sudden and unexplained, when the cause is unknown, or the death is unnatural.

 If a doctor's care is criticised by a coroner, such that their fitness to practise is called into question, they must tell the GMC without delay.
 If you find yourself in this situation, please contact the MDU as soon as possible for advice.

-I recently attended an inquest into the death of one of my patients.
+I recently attended an inquest into the death of a patient.
 The coroner was very critical of my management and said so quite bluntly.
 To my mind, his comments were inappropriate.
 I feel that I have been defamed and I would like to take legal advice.

-The coroner is entitled to judicial immunity regarding civil proceedings and in connection with words spoken while exercising his judicial duty, except where the words are in excess or outside his jurisdiction.
+Coroners are entitled to judicial immunity regarding civil proceedings and in connection with words spoken while exercising their judicial duty, except where the words are in excess or outside their jurisdiction.
 In the circumstances that you describe, it would not be advisable to pursue an action for defamation.

 I am due to go on holiday in three weeks, but have been asked to attend an inquest during the period that I will be abroad.
 Can the coroner compel my attendance?

 Yes.
 The coroner has power to compel the attendance of witnesses under pain of fine or imprisonment for contempt.
 Depending on how crucial your evidence is, or how central to the case, the coroner may well look sympathetically at receiving your evidence simply in the form of a statement.
-Alternatively, he may consider postponing the inquest.
-He has the authority to compel you to attend, regardless of any inconvenience, but this is rarely exercised.
+Alternatively, they may consider postponing the inquest.
+They have the authority to compel you to attend, regardless of any inconvenience, but this is rarely exercised.

-After the inquest on one of my patients who died tragically at the age of two, I spoke to the parents to express my condolences.
+After the inquest on a patient who died tragically at the age of two, I spoke to the parents to express my condolences.
 It was rather awkward, as during the inquest they had criticised my management.
 Have I compromised myself by doing this, if they try to sue me?
 Have I in some way admitted liability?

 Expressing sympathy to the family is not an admission of liability.
 It is a common courtesy that anyone would wish to extend to relatives who have been bereaved recently.
 The GMC advises doctors, 'If a patient under 16 has died you must explain, to the best of your knowledge, the reasons for, and the circumstances of the death to those with parental responsibility'.